Frequently Asked Questions (FAQ)

 - Very good universal instrument, that will not restrict your potentianl DG848 "Yaman-Tau".
 It will you to concentrate to developing playing skills, getting lot of pleasure.

-- Good bass jews harps are costly: DG644 .
-Affordable prices exists too - DG835 - sacrificing sound cleannes and speed but having beautiful reach timbre.
+- Good bass jews harps are costly: DG644 Iremel.
+Affordable prices exists too - DG835 - sacrificing sound cleanness and speed but having beautiful reach timbre.

-- Allways actual recommendations you can find here - any jews harp from this list can be purchased safely.
+- Always actual recommendations you can find here - any jews harp from this list can be purchased safely.

 - If your budget is very limited, return to point 1 - all other choices will restrict you development as player.
 But if there is nowhere to go, here the are few options of "best toys":